mnxenakis/NaVCh_Scaling/README.md

 	Methods.HOLEOutputAnalysis()       # Analyze the output of HOLE Methods.PDBStructurePreperation()  # Prepare the PDB structure
-	Methods.CollectObservables()       # Collect observables for the analysis Methods.InsertVariants()           # Insert variants into the structure or data Methods.PrepareFeatures()          # Prepare features for further processing Methods.InformationProfile()       # Generate the information profile
+	Methods.CollectObservables()       # Collect observables for the analysis Methods.InformationProfile()       # Generate the information profile

 	# Display the elapsed time for the full process